jesusmartinoza/Fuse.SocialShare/README.md

 ## Setup(Only Facebook share)
-You will need to register for a Facebook App ID and fill it in as Facebook.AppID in FacebookAppId.uxl.ga
+You will need to register for a Facebook App ID and fill it in as Facebook.AppID in FacebookAppId.uxl

 ## Usage
 ```javascript